 Once you’re ready, position your steel wool near the tinder you’re planning to light.

-Touch both positive and negative terminals of the battery to the loosened strands of steel wool and it will start to burn.
+Touch both the positive and negative terminal of the battery to the loosened strands of steel wool and it will start to burn.

 Contact the burning steel wool to your tinder and blow carefully, catching your tinder on fire.